What Happens After Chapter 7 Bankruptcy?

 - Debts for willful and malicious injury to property

 - Non-dischargeable tax obligations

-There are certain exceptions to these rules, however.
+But there are certain exceptions to these rules.

-The bankruptcy court MAY discharge your tax debt if ALL of the following elements are met:
+The bankruptcy court may discharge your tax debt if all the following elements are met:

-- The IRS assessed the income tax debt at least 240 days before you filed your bankruptcy petition or has not yet been assessed.
+- The IRS assessed the income tax debt at least 240 days before you filed your bankruptcy petition, or it has not yet been assessed

-- Sign a reaffirmation agreement agreeing you will still owe the money even after the bankruptcy process is finalized
+- Sign a reaffirmation agreement agreeing you'll still owe the money even after the bankruptcy process is finalized

 - Buy the property back from the creditor